DataCloud-project/DEF-PIPE-DSL/README.md

 # DSL for Big Data Pipelines

-Domain-Specific Language (DSL) for defining Big Data Pipeplines. the developed DSL supports a separation of concerns between design and run-time issues; supports reuse of previously developed steps and pipelines in designing new pipelines; supports a flexible and smooth data transfer between steps and applying containerization for nodes and pipeline descriptions.
+Domain-Specific Language (DSL) for defining Big Data Pipeplines.
+The developed DSL supports a separation of concerns between design and run-time issues; supports reuse of previously developed steps and pipelines in designing new pipelines; supports a flexible and smooth data transfer between steps and applying containerization for nodes and pipeline descriptions.
 DEF-PIPE provides tooling that allows you to define Big Data Pipelines according to the DSL.

 ## Requirements